 Duncan Phillips was always fascinated by the relationship between music and the visual arts.
 In 1915 he wrote that while music provides people with “spiritual nourishment and exultation … paintings seek to speak to their souls in the same musical way.”

-The Sunday Concerts series at the Phillips is one of the longest running music series in Washington, DC.
-Put together by Duncan Phillips’s assistant Elmira Bier, who served as the first Director of Music at The Phillips Collection, this series has run for over 75 years.
-The performances regularly feature celebrated domestic and international performers, pieces from classic to living composers, and an astonishing amount of debuts and premiers.
-Performers range from established, well-regarded artists to promising young musicians.
+The Sunday Concerts series at The Phillips Collection is one of the longest running music series in Washington, DC.
+Originally managed by Duncan Phillips’s assistant, Elmira Bier, who served as the first Director of Music at The Phillips Collection, the series has run for over 80 years.

 Leading International Composers